ScottyFillups/embark/docs/slides/basic-js.md

 ---

-## This and objects
+## this

 Sometimes you may want your method to access or manipulate its object's data.
-The `this` keyword refers to the method's `object:
+The `this` keyword refers to the method's object:

 ```js
 var dragon = {